One More Reason Customers Don't Return To Retail Stores

 Who do you know needs to go?
 Even if you’re married to them?

-Who needs to get out and see something other than your four walls to know what needs to change?
+Who needs to look outside their four walls to see what needs to change?
 Who needs a review?
 Who needs a warning?

-Now ask yourself why you avoid doing what you know needs to be done.
-Are you so needy of friendship from employees that you can’t hold them accountable?
+Now, ask yourself why you avoid doing what you know needs to be done.
+Are you so needy of employees' friendship that you can’t hold them accountable?
 Are you afraid of rocking the boat?
 Are you terrified they might leave you?

-I can tell you from personal experience, all of those emotions are valid.
-But I can also tell you if you push through the fears, a better working environment is on the other side.
+From personal experience, I can tell you that all of those emotions are valid.
+But I can also tell you that if you push through the fears, a better working environment is on the other side.

 See also, 10 Non-Negotiables Customers Expect When Visiting A Retail Store